Phone Support (M-F 9am-6pm): 0845 862 0346

 If you don’t fancy the idea of driving your car across Europe or taking the ferry, or if you’re simply importing a car and can’t be there to drive it yourself, there are a number of options open to you.

 Multi car trailers: Much like manufacturers transporting cars to their showrooms many exporters do use large lorry-like transporters to move many vehicles at once.
-This mode of delivery can save you money as your car shares the journey with others.
+This mode of car delivery to Norway can save you money as your car shares the journey with others.
 The caveat to this type of shipping is that, due to their size, large transporters generally cannot deliver or pick up locally, meaning an extra journey for pick up.

 Driven service: Instead of making the trip to Norway yourself you could always hire a trade plate driver to deliver it for you.
 These individuals make their living by delivering cars all over the place, and if they have a reason to be in Norway then you could find a very good deal.
 The temporary nature of trade plates means that you don’t have to worry about road tax.